16 Great Persian Recipes

 12. Persian Baklava Recipe

-This Persian food recipe is a layered pastry dessert made with thin sheets of dough, finely chopped nuts, and a sweet, aromatic syrup.
+This Persian recipe is a layered pastry dessert made with thin sheets of dough, finely chopped nuts, and a sweet, aromatic syrup.
 The dough is carefully stacked with layers of butter or oil, creating a crispy and flaky texture when baked.
 The nut filling, often a combination of pistachios, walnuts, or almonds, is finely ground and seasoned with cardamom or cinnamon, adding depth to the flavor.

 13. Persian Ash Reshteh Recipe